FaroukAmr/AI/README.md

    positions of an object in the grid

-3.getCoastGuardBoatFromStringGrid: a static method that takes the starting grid as an input, and returns a CoastGuardBoat object
+3.getCoastGuardBoatFromStringGrid: a static method that takes the starting grid as an input, and returns a CoastGuardBoat object.
-We use the initial node that we create from the string grid(by the creating the boat and the state)
-    to create an instance of the coastguard and pass it to the searchProcedure search method with the strategy.
+    We use the initial node that we create from the string grid(by the creating the boat and the state) to create an instance of the coastguard and pass it to the searchProcedure search method with the strategy.

 ```